 The TrailGenic™ Hiking Doctrine

 The advanced expression of the movement-based longevity system.
 Fasted altitude hiking under the full Six Pillar stack.
-Where adaptation no longer waits on the next rest day — it happens within the post-effort 48-hour window.
+Where the recovery system no longer pays the price of the work — it absorbs, restores, and stabilizes the work across the 24-hour and 48-hour recovery axis.

 The TrailGenic Hiking Doctrine is the differentiating depth of the system.
 Where Walking, Rucking, and Running establish foundation movement and earned healthspan, the Hiking Doctrine pursues full physiological transformation through repeated exposure to fasted altitude hiking under the Six Pillars — fasted state, altitude, cold, electrolytes, nature, and measured recovery.